LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It is explicit in saying it is done on an array and at this index.
 The index should be validated that is it within bounds, and that overflows have not occured.
 You do not need to account for the size of the elements when indexing since it is handled automatically.
-`struct_array + 1` will go one index forward while `struct_array + sizeof(struct)` will index forward the the struct's size, so you do not go one index forward.
+`struct_array + 1` will go one index forward while `struct_array + sizeof(struct)` will index forward how ever much the size of the struct is.
+This means if the size of the struct is 8 it will index 8 times instead of 1 time.
-MISRA C rules 17.1 - 17.4 explain some rules on what is best.
+MISRA C rules 17.1 - 17.4 explains some other rules on what is best.

 ### 10. Compile with the most pedantic compiler settings with no warnings and check daily with static analyzers

 This rule is language dependent, but popular enough languages should have several tools that are free or proprietary.
 NASA says there is no excuse to not use these tools for any development, and they are right.
 If you want to take security more seriously looking into static analyzers is a great step.
-The usage of a static analyzer actually helps to forcefully implement some of these rules.
+The usage of a static analyzer actually helps to forcefully implement some of these rules especially rule 1.
-If the static analyzer or compiler gets confused, the rules related to control flow have been broken.
+If the static analyzer or compiler gets confused because of control flow then it means rule 1 is broken.
 A good compiler can give quite deep warnings, but a static analyzer can go into even more detail.
-For example, NASA mentions a lot about bounds in their rules which a static analyzer for C can determine, but not a strict compiler.
+For example, NASA mentions a lot about bounds in their rules which a static analyzer can determine, but not a strict compiler.
 A compiler can combine some aspects of a static analyzer for convenience, but it may not be as extensive.
 Once again this depends on the language.
 C has great compilers, but weakly typed languages may barely have any flags for checking.